lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 </div>

 To browse the bundles, go to <https://cdn.jsdelivr.net/gh/lit/dist/> and use the dropdown menu to choose a version.
-There are two types of bundle:
+There are two types of bundles:

 <dl class="params">
   <dt class="paramName">core</dt>